 Human Resource Planning

 Indirect costs are those attributed to the cost of doing business.
 Examples include utilities, office space, and other overhead costs.
-Check out our cost estimate series and learn more on how better estimates the costs of your project.

 Persons or groups that are not directly related to the acquisition or use of the project’s product, but, due to their position in the client organization, can influence, positively or negatively, the course of the project.